Patricia Zapf: Research

-Competency to stand trial: Zapf has focused on competency since her doctoral program, writing her dissertation on competency in both criminal and civil trials.
-She has examined the issue in a number of articles, evaluating the current research and instruments used for competency assessment.
+Zapf has focused on competency since her doctoral program, writing her dissertation on competency in both criminal and civil trials.
+She has examined the issue in a number of articles, evaluating the current research and instruments used for competency assessment, including a meta-analysis in 2011.
 She wrote Evaluation of Competence to Stand Trial with her mentor, Ronald Roesch, in which they cover the entire process of evaluating an individual for competency, in addition to addressing the significant concepts related to understanding competency.
+One article of repute she wrote investigated the discrepancies between mental health professionals and the courts' determinations of competency.
 Zapf and Roesch also created a forensic assessment instrument called The Fitness Interview Test used in assessing for competency.
-The Fitness Interview Test was found to be a good screener for those fit to stand trial prior to their entry to an inpatient facility for screening.
+The Fitness Interview Test was found to be a good screener when deciding if a defendant needs inpatient psychiatric treatment to be fit to stand trial.

-Forensic Evaluations: Zapf's research also lies in forensic evaluations and bridging the gap in understanding between the legal field and psychology, running trainings for both mental health and legal professionals.
+Zapf's research also lies in forensic evaluations and bridging the gap in understanding between the legal field and psychology, running trainings for both mental health and legal professionals.
 Much of this research culminated in two books, both co-authored with Roesch: Forensic assessments in criminal and civil law : a handbook for lawyers (a handbook for attorneys to better understand what to anticipate from a forensic mental health assessment, given that there is not one standard procedure) and Forensic Psychology and Law (an exploration of legal topics and psychology).

 In more recent years, Zapf has researched and written on cognitive biases in forensic assessment.
 She has researched how to identify and mitigate bias in forensic evaluations, as well as how aware forensic evaluators are of their own biases.
 She created a seven-level taxonomy based on Sir Francis Bacon's doctrine of idols to examine how biases can arise and how to mitigate these biases.